shanmugapriya180607/AeroTwin-AI/README.md

 difference between what physics expects and what the sensors report — the **residual** — is what everything downstream reads.

-> Research prototype.
-Not certified for airworthiness decisions.

 ---

 ## Problem Statement